FredrikPD/Multi-Source-RAG-API/README.md

 ```

 ### POST /chat
 - Send a chat message to the RAG pipeline.
-Creates a session automatically if `session_id` is omitted.
+Creates a session automatically if `session_id` is omitted and question is not classified as follow-up.
 - Request body: `{ "message": "<user question>", "session_id"?: "<uuid>" }`
 - Responses:
   - `200 OK`: